 Frederick Herzberg: Two Factor Theory

-Psyhcologist, Frederick Herzberg developed a “2 factor model of motivation” in which he proposed that two sets of workplace characteristics work independently to each other; one set led to employee satisfaction and the other set led to employee dissatisfaction.
+Psychologist, Frederick Herzberg developed a “2 factor model of motivation” in which he proposed that two sets of workplace characteristics work independently to each other; one set led to employee satisfaction and the other set led to employee dissatisfaction.
 Notably, he claimed that the two sets of characteristics did not influence the other and are experienced by the employee as separate motivators.